havenstadrp/documentatie/docs/guide/character/telefoon.md

 * Post tweets
 * Post advertisements
 * Player to player communication via calling and texting
-* Check their stored vehicles or tracking down lost ones on the [qb-garages.md](qb-garages.md "mention") app
-* Check bank balance and pay bills on the [qb-banking.md](qb-banking.md "mention") app
-* Buy/sell/transfer on the [qb-crypto.md](qb-crypto.md "mention") app
-* Compete in races through the [qb-lapraces.md](qb-lapraces.md "mention")app
-* View owned houses and give out keys on the [qb-houses.md](qb-houses.md "mention") app
 * View the amount of specific online jobs
 * Take photos and view them in the gallery